NTripleA/loggerbot/README.md

    - Select the following bot permissions:
      - `Send Messages`
      - `View Channels`
+     - `Administrator` (for setting log channels)
    - Use the generated URL to invite the bot to your server

 5. **Run the Bot**
    ```bash
    python bot.py
    ```

+## Usage

+Once the bot is running, it will automatically:
+- Log when users join voice channels (🔊)
+- Log when users leave voice channels (❌)
+- Log when users switch between voice channels (🔄)

+### Commands

+The bot supports the following commands:

+- `!setlog #channel-name`: Set a custom channel for voice activity logs
+  - Example: `!setlog #voice-logs`
+  - Requires administrator permissions
+  - The bot will remember this setting between restarts

+### Default Behavior

+If no log channel is set using the `!setlog` command, the bot will:
+1. Use the channel ID specified in the `.env` file (if provided)
+2. Look for a channel named "general" as a fallback
+3. Use the first available text channel if neither of the above exist

 ## Testing